tobiasschuett/DebyeSheath/README.md

 # DebyeSheath
-This repo reprpduces the results presented in <i>DebyeSheath.pdf</i>
+This repo accompanies <i>DebyeSheath.pdf</i> and presents the code to reproduce the presented results.